gisma-courses/LV-uav-workflow/morea/Postprocessing/experiences-Metashape-wf-15.md

  * flying in the category OPEN A1 is possible (proximity of uninvolved people and flight in cities / residential areas is possible (Attention: flight zones / no-fly zones and conditions to be observed!)
  * only identification obligation (registration of the drone owner with UAS operator ID (e-ID) and liability insurance).

 For the current test, the `DJI Mavic Mini 2` was used which is a good alternative due to the connection to the proven and in use `Litchi` software and the collision-free straight and descent flight.
 However, with minor adjustments, the `Xiaomi Fimi X8 Mini`, which is considerably less expensive when first purchased, should also produce comparable results.
-So it can be expected that such aerial imaging is possible with the better mini-Uavs.
+So it can be expected that such aerial imaging is possible with the better mini-UAVs.
 UAVs heavier than 250 grams have better cameras and flight characteristics anyway and are established for capturing such image data.
 However, it should be noted that above 249 grams takeoff weight, there is a much higher planning and implementation effort to be considered due to the legal ordinances and regulations.

 ## Planning

-An standarized optimized planning (two flight altitudes at different angles and with 5° tilted nadir) was performed using the `QGroundcontrol`  survey with the `DJI Mini 2` camera setup and  while respecting the protection zones as derived from `Airmap` and converted to `Litchi Mission Hub` using the `R` package `uavRmp`.
-In addition, and take this as **obligatory**, using the  `Litchi Mission Hub` tool, during a final Point by point check, unnecessary waypoints were manually deleted or moved (you need to activate `Settings->Use Online Elevation`) to obtain an optimal flight in terms of safety, coverage and maximum of 20 minutes of battery time.
+An standardized optimized planning (two flight altitudes at different angles and with 5° tilted nadir) was performed using the `QGroundcontrol`  survey with the `DJI Mini 2` camera setup and  while respecting the protection zones as derived from `Airmap` and converted to `Litchi Mission Hub` using the `R` package `uavRmp`.
+In addition, and take this as **obligatory**, using the  `Litchi Mission Hub` tool, during a final Point by point check, unnecessary way points were manually deleted or moved (you need to activate `Settings->Use Online Elevation`) to obtain an optimal flight in terms of safety, coverage and maximum of 20 minutes of battery time.
 You will find the two final plannings for the lengthwise flight 50 meters AGL, cross flight 70 meters AGL below.
 In addition the camera lapse rate was set to 2 seconds.

 The whole on-site acquisition, including set-up and tear-down, took roughly 1 hour.
 <br>